Membership Inference Attacks for Unseen Classes: Introduction

+This motivates what we call the unseen-class setting: membership inference where the auditor has no samples from the target class.
+In the setting of CSAM detection, auditors \emph{cannot} directly access examples of CSAM themselves to train proxy models for membership inference~\citep{thiel2023identifying} due to legal and ethical restrictions -- only law enforcement may have access to a few \emph{query} samples that cannot be used during training.
+Beyond CSAM, this captures auditing medical records, proprietary data, or any resource-constrained third-party audit.
+As a result, a fundamental assumption in shadow model-based MIAs is broken in this highly practical setting.
+We show that shadow model attacks -- widely considered the gold standard -- fail catastrophically in this setting, while quantile regression attacks achieve up to 11× higher TPR.

+This example is part of a broader set of applications that we formalize in this work, in which an auditor or adversary wants to query membership of samples from some class $i$ in the data, but has \emph{no samples} from class $i$ when training the attack.
+While prior work has studied less extreme forms of distribution shift (where all target classes are still present \cite{yichuan2024assessing, liu2022membership, lira, shokri2017membership}), this is a new data access model not previously studied in the MIA literature, which we call the \textit{``unseen class''} setting.
+The unseen-class setting abstracts the critical property of the CSAM auditing scenario, that examples from the target class are \emph{not available} to the auditor when training the attack -- not even a small number of samples.

+This setting captures not only the CSAM auditing scenario but also other safety- or resource-critical auditing scenarios: for example, where the target training data may be proprietary or sensitive (such as auditing models trained on medical records) or where attack training data may be scarce (e.g. if a third party is auditing a large company's model).

-In this work, we show that shadow models may fail catastrophically when performing membership inference in the unseen class setting.
-Shadow models crucially rely on training models that \emph{perform the same task as the target model}, and with no samples from class $i$, a classifier may assign zero probability to label $i$, causing the classification task to fail on samples from the unseen class.
+In this work, we show that, although shadow model-based attacks are considered state-of-the-art in the research literature, they \emph{fail catastrophically} when performing membership inference in the unseen class setting.
+Shadow models crucially rely on training models that \emph{perform the same task as the target model}, and with no samples from class $i$, a classifier assigns zero probability to label $i$, causing the classification task to fail on samples from the unseen class.
+We are the first to identify a significant failure mode of shadow model-based attacks, which are generally considered to be the gold standard for MIA \citep{lira, zarifzadeh2023rmia}.

+The failure of shadow model-based attacks shows that the unseen-class setting is challenging.
+However, we identify that a simple, computationally efficient baseline -- \emph{quantile regression} attacks ~\citep{bertran2023scalable, tang2023membership} -- significantly outperforms shadow model attacks in this scenario.
+Quantile regression attacks were originally proposed as an MIA that can provide a provable guarantee on the attack's false-positive rate by predicting an $\alpha$-quantile of the nonmember score distribution.
+We observe that quantile regression attacks also \emph{generalize} well to unseen classes, because they learn features that correlate with score across classes.
+This gives them an unexpected advantage in the unseen-class setting.

+We verify this intuition both theoretically and empirically, using a set of benchmarks with image, language, and tabular data to investigate the unseen class setting in practice.